I was currently facing what could easily be the worst crisis of my life.

 Somehow, I ended up meeting the young, abused male protagonist.

 Did you enjoy the prologue?
-You can read the entire first volume of More Than You Know on our web reader or at these locations.
+Find the entire first volume of More Than You Know on our web reader.